zzzelle/wingz/README.md

 | `/admin/` | | Django admin |

 List endpoints are paginated with 10 items per page.
 Use `?page=2` for the next page.
-I actually only allowed `POST` and `DELETE` for RideEvent before to avoid ever loading the whole RideEvent table, but since there is pagination, then I put back all http methods.

 You can view the endpoints properly in the [API docs](http://localhost:8000/api/docs/), or you can try it out in [Swagger](http://localhost:8000/api/docs/swagger/) too.